-In the event that the ACC system brings your vehicle to a standstill while following a target vehicle, if the target vehicle starts moving within two seconds of your vehicle coming to a standstill, your vehicle will resume motion without the need for any driver action.
-If the target vehicle does not start moving within two seconds of your vehicle coming to a standstill, the driver will either have to push the RES (resume) button, or apply the accelerator pedal to reengage the ACC to the existing Set Speed.
+If the ACC system brings your vehicle to a standstill while following a target vehicle, if the target vehicle starts moving within two seconds of your vehicle coming to a standstill, your vehicle will resume motion without the need for any driver action.

+If the target vehicle does not start moving within two seconds of your vehicle coming to a standstill, the driver will either have to push the RES button, or press the accelerator to reengage the ACC to the existing set speed.

-NOTE: After the ACC system holds your vehicle at a standstill for approximately 3 consecutive minutes, the parking brake will be activated, and the ACC system will be cancelled.
+NOTE: After the ACC system holds your vehicle at a standstill for approximately 3 consecutive minutes, the parking brake system will be activated and the ACC system will be cancelled.

-While ACC is holding your vehicle at a standstill, if the driver seatbelt is unbuckled or the driver door is opened, the parking brake will be activated, and the ACC system will be cancelled.
+While ACC with stop is holding your vehicle at a standstill, if the driver seatbelt is unbuckled or the driver door is opened, the ACC with stop system will cancel and the brakes will ramp-out.
+Driver intervention will be required at this moment.